caltechlibrary/dataset/dataset-v2-next.md

 Dataset has supported a form of versioning attachments for some time.
 It's has not supported versioning of JSON objects, that is desirable.
-Likewise the JSON support for attachments has been achieved by explicitly passing a semver strings when attaching a document.
+Likewise the JSON support for attachments has been achieved by explicitly passing [semver](https://semver.org/) strings when attaching a document.
 This is not ideal.
-The versioning process should be automatic but retaining a semver style version string raises a question, what is the increment value to change?
+The versioning process should be automatic.
+Retaining a semver raises a question, what is the increment value to change?
 Should you increment by major version, minor version or patch level?
 There is no "right" answer for the likely use cases for dataset.
 The incremented level could be set collection wide, e.g. "my_collection.ds" might increment patch level with each update, "your_collection.ds" might increment the major level.
-That needs to be explored.
-Also versioning should be across the collection meaning both the JSON documents and attachments should be versioning consistently or not versioned at all.
+That needs to be explored through using the tool.
+Versioning should be across the collection meaning both the JSON documents and attachments should be versioning consistently or not versioned at all.

 Dataset frames have proved very helpful.
 Where possible code should be simplified and frames should be available regardless of JSON document